San Diego Child Abuse Lawyer

 Imagine being accused of physically harming your children.
 These cases start with Child Protective Services being assigned to investigate whether or not your child is in any danger at home.
 The investigation often occurs with CPS interviewing your children without your knowledge or consent.
-Often times the questions are sensitive in nature and deal what is happening in the privacy of your own home.
+Often times the questions are sensitive in nature and deal with what is happening in the privacy of your own home.
 You would think you should have protection against intrusions that occur in your home and be free from intrusions against the privacy of your children.
 CPS is a law enforcement agency similar to the San Diego Police Department and these social workers can make your family life very difficult.
 It is important to contact an experienced criminal defense attorney to handle communications with any and all investigators in your case.
 CPS often refers these cases to either dependency court where your children may be taken away from you or it is referred to criminal court and it is up to you to defend yourself against criminal charges where your children are considered the victims.
 Criminal charges are the most serious and it all depends on the statements made by the children and the medical examinations conducted at Rady Children’s Hospital.
-If this is a dependency case, then courts will intervene and depending on your involvement in parenting classes and other recommended classes your children may be returned to you at a later time.
-Usually, children are placed in Polinsky detention facility until it is determined you are fit to be a parent again.
+If this is a dependency case, then courts will intervene, and depending on your involvement in parenting classes and other recommended classes your children may be returned to you at a later time.
+Usually, children are placed in the Polinsky detention facility until it is determined you are fit to be a parent again.

 What is legally considered child abuse?

-This offense occurs under California Penal Code 273(d) when a person inflicts physical injury, sexual abuse or emotional abuse on a minor.
+This offense occurs under California Penal Code 273(d) when a person inflicts physical injury, sexual abuse, or emotional abuse on a minor.
 It is important to note that while injury to a child is required for a conviction, the injury can be minor or serious.

 Bodily injury inflicted by other than accidental means on a child.